 Both ranitidine and nizatidine are H2 histamine receptor antagonists, which work by blocking histamine from activating the stomach lining cells that create and secrete acid into the stomach.

 Fortunately, NDMA contamination appears to just be limited to ranitidine and nizatidine, and there are two other drugs from this class that can work as Zantac alternatives.
 The FDA lists two options for H2 histamine receptor antagonists as safe ranitidine replacements:

 H2 histamine receptor antagonists are pretty well tolerated in general, but cimetidine is particularly associated with a range of adverse effects including gynecomastia, impotence, vitamin B12 deficiency, anemia, thrombocytopenia, neutropenia, and pancytopenia.
 H2 histamine receptor antagonists can also be associated with altered mental status, headaches, dizziness, and restlessness, especially in older patients.

 Both classes of drugs should only be taken under physician advisement for the appropriate dose and duration of treatment.
 Long-term inappropriate use of either drug class can increase the risk of adverse effects.
-The use of these drugs should also be paired with appropriate lifestyle modifications to reduce exacerbation of stomach acid conditions.
+The use of these Zantac alternatives should also be paired with appropriate lifestyle modifications to reduce exacerbation of stomach acid conditions.

 Update: As of April 1, all ranitidine products have been removed from the U.S. market.